Aakash Repeater Courses

 b.
 Form one linkage group

 c.
-Will not from any linkage groups
+Will not be from any linkage groups

 d.
 Form interactive groups that affect the phenotype